-As Table 2.6 shows, net debt is projected to increase from \$1 769.1 million (or 0.8 per cent of GSP) as at 30 June 2006 to \$7 588.7 million (or 2.7 per cent of GSP) at 30 June 2010.
+As Table 3.6 shows, net debt is projected to be 2.8 per cent of GSP at 30 June 2010 which is low by historic standards.
+The Government is prudently making use of its strong financial capacity to fund key public infrastructure.
+As a result general government net debt will increase from \$1 769.1 million as at 30 June 2006 to \$7 822.7 million as at 30 June 2010.
 This is mainly due to the size of the projected infrastructure investment program over the forward period.
-Of the \$5 820 million increase in net debt from 30 June 2006, \$1 435 million will be funded by a reduction in financial assets accumulated from prior years' strong operating surpluses.
+Of the \$6 054 million increase in net debt from 30 June 2006, \$1 669 million will be funded by a reduction in financial assets accumulated from prior years' strong operating surpluses.
 The balance will be funded by additional borrowings.